Chart Color Schemes

 Wanniassa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Wanniassa's population is estimated around 7,742, a decrease of 143 people since the 2021 Census which reported 7,885 residents.
-This decline, reflecting a density ratio of 1,433 persons per square kilometer, is above average national levels assessed by AreaSearch.
-The change is inferred from AreaSearch's estimation of resident population at 7,727 following examination of ABS's latest ERP data release (June 2024) and validation of 42 new addresses since the Census date.
-Unlike Wanniassa's 1.8% decline, the SA3 area experienced a 0.2% growth, indicating divergent trends.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods in the suburb.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Wanniassa's estimated population is around 7,744.
+This reflects a decrease from the 2021 Census figure of 7,885 people, a change inferred from AreaSearch's estimation of 7,721 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,434 persons per square kilometer, above national averages assessed by AreaSearch.
+While Wanniassa experienced a 1.8% decline since census, the SA3 area achieved 0.1% growth.
+Overseas migration contributed approximately 53.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.

 For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted.
-Future population trends indicate a decline overall, with the suburb's population expected to contract by 496 persons by 2041 according to these projections.
-However, specific age cohorts like the 75 to 84 age group are anticipated to grow, projected to increase by 195 people over this period.
+Future population trends indicate a decline of 496 persons by 2041, led by an increase in the 75 to 84 age group projected at 195 people.

 Frequently Asked Questions - Population